Securities Lending Strategies: Exclusive Valuations and Auction Bids: Exclusive Valuation

-\end{thm} \begin{proof} See Appendix. \end{proof} This has an intuitive and practical appeal since the time series with the higher variance is set a lower weight in the combined valuation.
+\end{thm} \begin{proof} See appendix \ref{subsec:Proof-of-Theorem-Variance-Weighted} for the proofs, including expressions for the variance of the aggregated valuations (both the alternative weighting and minimum variance schemes) and the corresponding asymptotic result showing that the variance of the combined valuation as $k\rightarrow\infty$ is zero. \end{proof} Similar to the minimum variance weighting, our alternative weighting scheme has an intuitive and practical appeal since the time series with a higher variance is set a lower weight in the combined valuation.
+But if we have many valuations and we find that the conditions for faster convergence are satisfied our alternative scheme becomes more desirable.
 This means the more expressions we are able to derive for the valuations and combine them, the better will be our estimation.
-Of course, it becomes important to ensure that we do not have redundant valuation expressions, that are just multiples of one other, but valuations that capture the true variation in any of the variables that can affect the valuation outcome would be good candidates to vary and create a new time series.
+Of course, it becomes important to ensure that we do not have redundant valuation expressions that are just multiples of one other; but valuations that would be good candidates to vary and create newer time series are the ones that differ by capturing the different possible variations in any of the variables that can affect the valuation outcome.
+This result has a certain theoretical significance since it shows that when any object has multiple valuations, where each valuation might arise due to slightly different assumptions; a combination using our technique gets closer to the true valuation faster.

+Alternately, the intermediary can subjectively select a particular valuation to suit the institutional setup or relevance depending on the preferences at the intermediary (whether their internal inventory tends to be large or they are looking to have many exclusives in place expecting greater future demand and so on).
+Either way, once a final valuation has been obtained the next step is to prepare for an auction process and pick a strategy that will shade the value to suit the mechanics of different auction situations.